brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 In a ransomware attack, the attackers demanded payment in Bitcoin in exchange for decrypting the victim's files.

+### Botnet
+**Definition:**
+A Botnet is a network of devices that have been compromised by malware and are controlled remotely via a command-and-control (C&C) server.

+**Example Usage:**
+Attackers used a Botnet to launch a DDoS attack with thousands of compromised devices.

 ### Botnet C2 Detection
 **Definition:**
 Botnet Command and Control (C2) detection involves identifying and monitoring the communication channels used by botnets to receive instructions from their controllers.
 Effective detection is crucial for disrupting botnet activities and mitigating their impact.